Am I qualified?

 How does being from a "diverse" group (underrepresented group in science or low income household) affect your view of yourself working in science?
 What are the challenges you foresee pursuing a career in science?
 How do you think your "diversity" affects your interest in or perspective of science?

 Can I apply if I live outside of the San Francisco Bay Area?

 No. No exceptions.
 This program is for local high school students only.
 You must live and attend school in the San Francisco Bay Area.
 This is not a residential program.
 Our interns live at home and travel to campus each day.
 You can find other research opportunities at this site http://www.pathwaystoscience.org or youth programs at the Stanford Pre-Collegiate Programs.

 How do I apply?

-https://stanfordearth.slideroom.com/#/Login Each year, a new application is released by February 1, 2015 and is due on March 22, 2015.
+https://stanfordearth.slideroom.com/#/Login Each year, a new application is released by February 1 and is due in mid-March.
 We do not accept late applications.
 Download InternshipApplication2015.pdf.
-You will have to decide which program to apply to - read about the two programs.
+You will have to decide which program to apply to - read about the - read about the different options.

 A letter of recommendation from a high school teacher is required.

 To check that your letter of recommendation was submitted, sign back into the application system and click to the reference page and look for status.
 You should get an email message when your reference letter is submitted.